Warren Felt Evans: Relation to Quimby

 Evans in his book (1869) The Mental-Cure, p. iv, made clear his view of lack of antecedents or mentors: ““The author had but little in works on mental and psychological science to guide him in his investigations, but was under the necessity of following the light of his own researches, experiments, and intuitions.”

-This compares to what Julius Dresser said in The True History of Mental Science (1887), looking back eleven years:
+This compares to what Julius Dresser, who was the first to claim Evans got his ideas from Quimby, said in The True History of Mental Science (1887), looking back eleven years:

 “Dr. Evans obtained this knowledge of Quimby mainly when he visited him as a patient, making two visits for that purpose, about the year 1863, an interesting account of which I received from him, at East Salisbury, in the year 1876.
 Dr. Evans had been a clergyman up to the year 1863, and was then located in Claremont, N. H. But so readily did he understand the explanations of Quimby, which his Swedenborgian faith enabled him to grasp the more quickly, that he told Quimby at the second interview that he thought he could himself cure the sick in this way.
 Quimby replied that he thought he could.
 His first attempts on returning home were so successful that the preacher became a practitioner from that time, and the result has been great growth in the truth and the accomplishment of a great and a good work during the nearly twenty-five years since then.
 Dr. Evans's six volumes upon the subject of Mental Healing have had a wide and a well-deserved sale.”

 Evans looked back to about the year 1860 when he wrote this in his article “The Mental-Cure” in the periodical The Mind Cure and the Science of Life (May, 1885):